sdss/meeting-2025/local-info/index.md

 ## 🎉 Special Events
+- Check again closer to the Meeting 😉
 <!--
 - **Heidelberg Spring Festival**: Celebrate the arrival of spring with local music, food, and festivities.
 - **Christmas Market**: Experience the magic of Heidelberg’s Christmas Market with its festive stalls and decorations.